How to Teach English in China

-China’s history is vast, and encompasses many different historical elements and business practices that are different from what many in the west expect.
+China’s history is vast, and encompasses many different historical elements and has business practices that are different from what many from the west expect.
 Anyone contemplating Teaching in China should be aware that some ESL jobs advertised are known to change once the teacher arrives at their placement.
-This also includes location.
+This also includes the type of school, class size and location.

 Contracts in China are not really contracts rather they are ‘only offers of enticement’ and employment conditions and pay can be varied by the employer and the Chinese legal system provides little redress for foreigners.
 As the ‘rule of law‘ is not part of the Chinese legal system.

 In fact recently, the Supreme People’s Court in China, ruled that foreigners working illegally in China have no ‘labor relationship‘ with the employer, and therefore.
 “Without a labor relationship, any foreign national working illegally has no access to arbitration.”
 In other words the Chinese legal system will not help you.

 What is Required

 Beyond the nationally mandated Z visa, all foreign teachers in China must also obtain a work permit issued by provincial offices of the State Administration of Foreign Expert Affairs (SAFEA).
 This work permit is also known as – A Foreign Expert Certificate (an old example shown here)